x

 I’ve received my proof.
 Are the colors accurate?

 “Soft” PDF proofs can vary in color by the monitor it is being viewed on.
-We cannot guarantee that the final print product will match the color(s) as seen from your monitor but it should be a close match of what your are viewing on screen.
+We cannot guarantee that the final print product will match the color(s) as seen from your monitor but it should be a close match of what you are viewing on screen.

 What kind of guarantee do you offer?